opendocsg/slw-judgments-backfill/2005_SGCA_8/report.md

  This is anchored on the judicial policy to afford a litigant the right to institute a bona fide claim before the courts and to prosecute it in the usual way.
 Whenever possible the courts will let the plaintiff proceed with the action unless his case is wholly and clearly unarguable. [emphasis added]

-28     Similarly, it was held by the Court of Appeal in _The Tokai Maru_ [1998] 3 SLR 105 at [37] that: “The power to strike out an action for abuse of process is thus to be exercised only in cases of an exceptional nature.”
+28     Similarly, it was held by the Court of Appeal in _The Tokai Maru_ <span class="citation">[1998] 3 SLR 105</span> at [37] that: “The power to strike out an action for abuse of process is thus to be exercised only in cases of an exceptional nature.”

-29     In _Afro Asia Shipping Co (Pte) Ltd v Haridass Ho & Partners_ [2003] 2 SLR 491 I had defined (at [22]) the words “frivolous or vexatious” under O 18 r 19(1)(b) of the Rules to mean “cases which are obviously unsustainable or wrong, [and where] the words connote purposelessness in relation to the process or a lack of seriousness or truth and a lack of _bona fides_ ”.
+29     In _Afro Asia Shipping Co (Pte) Ltd v Haridass Ho & Partners_ <span class="citation">[2003] 2 SLR 491</span> I had defined (at [22]) the words “frivolous or vexatious” under O 18 r 19(1)(b) of the Rules to mean “cases which are obviously unsustainable or wrong, [and where] the words connote purposelessness in relation to the process or a lack of seriousness or truth and a lack of _bona fides_ ”.
 The definition as held by Yong Pung How CJ in _Goh Koon Suan v Heng Gek Kiau_ [1990] SLR 1251 at [15], also included proceedings where a party “is not acting bona fide and merely wishes to annoy or embarrass his opponent, or when it is not calculated to lead to any practical result”.

-30     Similarly, the phrase “abuse of process” under O 18 r 19(1)(d) of the Rules was explained by the Court of Appeal in _Gabriel Peter & Partners v Wee Chong Jin_ [1998] 1 SLR 374 at [22] thus:
+30     Similarly, the phrase “abuse of process” under O 18 r 19(1)(d) of the Rules was explained by the Court of Appeal in _Gabriel Peter & Partners v Wee Chong Jin_ <span class="citation">[1998] 1 SLR 374</span> at [22] thus:

  It includes considerations of public policy and the interests of justice.
 This term signifies that the process of the court must be used bona fide and properly and must not be abused.
 The court will prevent the improper use of its machinery.
 It will prevent the judicial process from being used as a means of vexation and oppression in the process of litigation.
 The categories of conduct rendering a claim frivolous, vexatious or an abuse of process are not closed and will depend on all the relevant circumstances of the case.
 A type of conduct which has been judicially acknowledged as an abuse of process is the bringing of an action for a collateral purpose, as was raised by the respondents.
 In Lonrho v Fayed (No 5) [1993] 1 WLR 1489, Stuart-Smith LJ stated that, if an action was not brought bona fide for the purpose of obtaining relief but for some other ulterior or collateral purpose, it might be struck out as an abuse of the process of the court.